UK decision to leave the EU – Brexit

-The UK and EU intend to 'split' existing agriculture WTO tariff-rate quotas (TRQs) between the UK and EU-27 post-Brexit.
-This will include Australia's country specific quotas for beef, buffalo, sheep and goat meat, cheese, sugar and rice.
+As of 1 January 2021, the UK and EU will 'split' existing agricultural WTO tariff-rate quotas (TRQs) between the UK and EU-27.
+This includes Australia's country specific quotas for beef, buffalo, sheep and goat meat, cheese, sugar and rice.

-The Department of Agriculture is progressing potential changes to the administration of the EU TRQs for which Australia manages (beef, sheep and goat meat and dairy).
-More information on export quotas can be found on the Department of Agriculture website.
+The Department of Agriculture, Water and the Environment (DAWE) is making changes to the administration of the EU TRQs for which Australia manages (beef, sheepmeat, buffalo and cheese) to reflect the ‘split’ of TRQs.
+Find out more about export quotas

 Will dual nationals with Australian and British passports still be able to live and work in the EU?